damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 1. Either "save quote" this allows you to send pdf from your mail client or "save and email quote" this will send from with sfdc mail client.

 <h2 id="closing-a-won-deal">Closing a Won Deal</h2>
-In order to close a deal in Salesforce.com, please make sure the following actions are done:
+In order to close a deal in Salesforce.com, one of the following must happen:
+1. Cient paid via Credit Card
+1. PO has been received
+1. Prospect has returned a signed quote (attach to the opportunity).

+Once the above has happened, please make sure the following actions are done:
 1. Process order in Recurly
 1. Add Invoice Number in the Invoice Number field within the opportunity
 1. Make sure opportunity close date matches invoice date in Recurly